kvignanuttej/AI-Powered-Classroom-Assistant/README.md

 ->AI assistant.gif in the repository shows the workflow of the model.

-->A dedeicated presentation is attached to the repository for clear understanding of workflow.
+->A dedicated presentation is attached to the repository for clear understanding of workflow.